teamdelta-hng6/team-77/README.md

 # team-77
 HNGi6

-	Added Media Queries For to the login page for responsiveness on Mobile Devices.
+	Added Media Queries to the login page for responsiveness on Mobile Devices.